LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 e.g., when both parties form a continuous front-line.

-In melee combat, the best recharged equipped weapon (or the best fighting organ that has any charges left) of each opponent is taken into account for determining the damage and any extra effects of the blow.
+In melee combat, the best recharged equipped weapon (or the best fighting organ that is not on cooldown) of each opponent is taken into account for determining the damage and any extra effects of the blow.

 To determine the damage dealt, the outcome of the weapon's damage dice roll